jeflem/ananke/doc/src/container-admins.md

 ```
 c.SystemdSpawner.readwrite_paths.append('/data/share')
 ```
-to your container's `runtime/jupyterhub_config.d/10_servers.py`.
+to your container's `ananke/containers/my-hub/jupyterhub_config.d/10_servers.py`.
-Then restart JupyterHub with `systemctl restart jupyterhub`.
+Then restart JupyterHub with `systemctl restart jupyterhub` in the container's root shell.

 If you use jupyter-fs, you may add a file browser for the `data` directory to all users' JupyterLabs.
 Simply add